The Benefits of Being a Cashless Business in the UK

 Why are people moving over to contactless and card payments?

 All this aside, cash is still an acceptable form of payment, used by 1.9 million across the UK as their main payment method for day-to-day spending (Source: UK Finance).
 But it comes with multiple downsides.
 Some more obvious than others.
-Do any of these cash downsides apply to your business?
+Do any of these downsides apply to you having a cashless business?

 For one, there are multiple security issues involved with accepting cash payments.
 Not only does cash leave you more liable to theft from both public and staff, it also presents other security difficulties depending on the type of business you work in.
 Some bars, for example, have to send a member of staff to the bank with a rucksack full of cash in order to get the money deposited.
 With small businesses, the owner often has to carry large amounts of cash by themselves to banks in order to cash it in.
 It can be an uncomfortable and somewhat risky task carrying so much cash on your person at any one time.

 Of course, an issue with most non-digital aspects of running a small business is that there is an element of human error.
 Whether it’s accidentally accepting notes and coins that are being taken out of circulation (for example, the old paper five-pound notes in Scotland) or just miscounting when cashing up.
-With card payments, it’s basically guaranteed that your figures will be as accurate as they possibly can be when the times comes to see where you’re at.
+Being a cashless businesses means you can guarantee there are no mistakes.

 It is easier to commit fraud with cash.
 With technology more advanced than ever before, it can be so much easier to replicate and you could end up with a couple of dud notes in your till more often than you would like.

 Hey, after all of this, you should know that one of the downsides of taking cash is that so few payments are now being made using notes and coins.
 This makes it a tedious addition to your normal accounting at the end of the working day as it begins to be a smaller and smaller portion of your overall daily payments.